rb12345/gnuplot_i/gnuplot_i.md

     h1 = gnuplot_init();
     h2 = gnuplot_init();

-    gnuplot_plot_equation(h1, "sin(x)", "sine on first session");
+    gnuplot_plot_equation (h1, "sin(x)", "sine on first session");
-    gnuplot_plot_equation(h2, "log(x)", "log on second session");
+    gnuplot_plot_equation (h2, "log(x)", "log on second session");
     sleep(3);
     gnuplot_close(h1);
     gnuplot_close(h2);

 Do not forget to close an opened session.
 Not closing a session pollutes your system with temporary files.
 Normally your temporary directories should be cleaned automatically, for example after a restart, but closing all windows prior to closing the session is recommended.

 User interactions are not part of `gnuplot_i`.
-It is however possible to resize the window or rotate a 3D plot with the mouse for example, as supported by gnuplot.
+It is however possible to resize the window or rotate a 3D plot with the mouse for example, as supported by gnuplot itself.

 No timing mechanisms are provided to leave the outputs on screen until for example a key is pressed.
-It is up to developers to provide such functionality in their application, depending on the kind of interaction the users need.
+However, an example of how user interaction could be provided is included in the function `gnuplot_plot_once()`.

 gnuplot_i is completely free software.
 Use it for whatever you want without any fee, and do not hesitate to send feedback to me: